 Villages of Barnstable

-Hyannis is Barnstable's largest village and the commercial hub of Cape Cod – welcoming planes, trains, buses and ferries to and from the islands of Martha’s Vineyard and Nantucket.
+Hyannis is Barnstable's largest village and the commercial hub of Cape Cod – welcoming planes, trains, buses, and ferries to and from the islands of Martha’s Vineyard and Nantucket.
 Hyannis Main Street is a unique downtown area lined with shops, galleries, restaurants, cafes, nightspots, ice cream parlors and entertainment venues.
-Downtown dining includes an array of culinary experiences including Italian, Brazilian, Thai, French, etc. There’s plenty of fresh seafood too, taken from boats in the harbor right to your table.
+Downtown dining includes an array of culinary experiences, including Italian, Brazilian, Thai, French, etc. There’s plenty of fresh seafood too, taken from boats in the harbor right to your table.
+Learn more about Hyannis!

 While Hyannis may be the most well-known of Barnstable’s seven villages, the other six define the essence of Cape Cod life.
 Along Barnstable’s southerly coast are the villages of Osterville and Cotuit, Centerville, while to the north sits West Barnstable, Marstons Mills, and Barnstable Village.